-I have been a frequent contributor to public political discussions in both English and Chinese.
-My Chinese op-ed articles have appeared on The Paper, Initium Media, CNPolitics, iAmElection, Polis, Jiemian, and other sources.
-In English, my public writing has been featured by Democracy Seminar and Palladium Magazine.
+My peer-reviewed articles have been published by European Journal of Political Theory and Global Intellectual History.
+I am a frequent contributor to public political discussions in both English and Chinese.
+My Chinese op-ed articles have appeared on The Paper 澎湃新闻, Initium Media 端传媒, Oriental History Review 东方历史评论, Jiemian 界面, and other outlets.
+In English, my public writings have been featured by Democracy Seminar and Palladium Magazine.

 I hold a Ph.D. in Political Science from Indiana University, Bloomington, an M.A. in Politics from NYU, and a B.A. in Philosophy from Tsinghua University.